 The Group's consolidated financial statements are presented in the Russian Roubles ("RUB"), the currency of the main economic environment in which the Group operates.
-The functional currency of the Parent company is the United States Dollars ("USD"), Group entities located in Russia is the Russian Rouble ("RUB"), a Group entity located in Kazakhstani tenge ("KZT"), a Group entity located in China is the Chinese Yuan ("CNY"), a Group entity located in United Kingdom is the Pound Sterling ("GBP"), a Group entity located in United Arab Emirates is the Emirati Dirham ("AED").
+The functional currency of the Parent company is the United States Dollars ("USD"), Group entities located in Russia is the Russian Rouble ("RUB"), a Group entity located in Kazakhstan is the Kazakhstani Tenge ("KZT"), a Group entity located in United Arab Emirates is the Emirati Dirham ("AED").
 For each entity, the Group determines the functional currency and items included in the financial statements of each entity are measured using that functional currency.
 The Group uses the direct method of consolidation and on disposal of a foreign operation, the gain or loss that is reclassified to profit or loss reflects the amount that arises from using this method.